morfredus/ESP32-Diagnostic/README.md

 Comprehensive diagnostic firmware for ESP32 microcontrollers with interactive web dashboard, automated hardware tests, and bilingual content (FR/EN).
 The firmware targets PlatformIO with ESP32 Arduino Core 3.3.3 and supports ESP32-S3 and ESP32 Classic targets.

+**IMPORTANT:** All pin references in code and documentation **must** use the macros defined in `include/board_config.h`.
+This file is the **only source of truth** for pin mapping and naming.
+Do not use hardcoded pin numbers or local aliases.
+Any change to pin mapping must be made in `board_config.h` and reflected everywhere via its macros.

 ## ??
 Version 3.21.1 Highlights - NeoPixel Wi-Fi Status Indicator

 **Real-time Wi-Fi connectivity feedback via NeoPixel/WS2812 RGB LED:**